Originate Actor Training

 - Live in a London borough

-Applicants should also meet ONE of the following:
+Applicants should also meet at least one of the following:

 - Be in receipt of Free School Meals, in receipt of a 16-19 Bursary or living in a household which receives means tested benefits

-- Have a home postcode which is Quintile 1 or 2 on the POLAR4 dataset or Deciles 1-4 on the IMD dataset (check POLAR4 postcode here, check IMD postcode here or email email@example.com to check)
+- Have a home postcode which is Quintile 1 or 2 on the POLAR4 dataset or Deciles 1-4 on the IMD dataset (check POLAR4 postcode here, check IMD postcode here)

 - Have recent experience of the UK Care System, be a Care Leaver or be estranged from their parents